chaunceygardiner/weewx-loopdata/README.md

 * **Station fields** — `$station` tags including a restart-correct live uptime.
-* **A sample instrument panel** that works out of the box, in nine lang files (eight translations plus the English reference dictionary).
+* **A sample instrument panel** that works out of the box, in nine lang files (eight translations plus the English reference dictionary), in a dark and a light theme that follow whoever is looking at the page.
 * **No third-party Python packages**, and none of the per-packet work on the WeeWX engine thread.